 Mettl’s assessments have been the biggest filter in our recruitment process.
 Their platform has helped us reach out to a higher volume our applicant numbers.
 Mettl constantly keeps innovating on their products and tries to introduce a new aspect to everything.

-The extent of digital transformation is vast and, in some ways, carries within itself parts of digitization as well as digitalization, two terms that are often used interchangeably but have contrasting meanings.
-The need to address the uncertainty of the digital revolution has never been so imminent at the organizational as well as at the individual level, failing which organizations could head towards becoming entirely obsolete.
+The extent of the digital transformation is vast and, in some ways, carries within itself parts of digitization as well as digitalization – two terms that are often used interchangeably but have contrasting meanings.
+The need to address the uncertainty of the digital revolution has never been so imminent at the organizational as well as at the individual level, failing which organizations could head toward becoming entirely obsolete.

-In layman terms, “digitization is the process of converting information from a physical format into a digital one.” – David Burkett, Digitisation and Digitalisation: What Means What?
+In the layman’s term, “digitization is the process of converting information from a physical format into a digital one.”
+David Burkett, Digitisation and Digitalisation: What Means What?

 Closely associated with both digitization and digital transformation, digitalization is the way in which the process of digitization is used to strengthen business processes.

 The term ‘digital transformation’ refers to: “The profound and accelerating transformation of business activities, processes, competencies, and models to fully leverage the changes and opportunities of digital technologies and their impact across society in a strategic and prioritized way, with present and future shifts in mind.” - How to Approach Digital Transformation in your Organization - A CIO’s Guide to the Changing Digital Landscape, Innovation Value Institute.